TV Wall Mount Handyman in Phoenix, AZ

 How much does professional TV mounting cost in Phoenix?

 A basic mount on drywall with limited cable work runs $150 to $250.
 Plaster, concrete block, or tile adds complexity and time.
 Full cable management, outlet relocation, or larger articulating mounts push into the $300 to $500 range.
-We'll give you a clear estimate before we start.
+We'll give you a clear estimate before starting.

 Can you mount a TV on any wall?

 Almost any wall can hold a TV with the right approach.
-Tile is the most finicky.
+Tile is the trickiest.
 Plaster requires care.
 Drywall and studs are straightforward.
 We assess during the initial walkthrough and let you know if your wall needs reinforcement or different fastening methods.

 Should I use an articulating mount or a flat mount?

 Flat mounts are cleaner and take less space.
-Articulating mounts let you angle the TV for different viewing positions and are better for rooms with unusual seating.
+Articulating mounts let you angle the TV for different viewing positions and work better for rooms with unusual seating.
 Both work well if installed properly.
-It's a preference question.
+It comes down to preference.

 Get It Done Right